cjoakim/azure-cosmosdb-synapse-link/README.md

 See script **az/create_all.sh** in this repo, and the instructions below/

-Note: this repo currently has bash scripts implemented for linux or macOS.
-Equivalent PowerShell scripts for Windows will be implemented soon.
+**Note: this repo currently has bash scripts implemented for linux or macOS.
+Equivalent PowerShell scripts for Windows will be implemented soon.**

-### Laptop/Workstation Requirements
+### Laptop/Workstation/VM Requirements

 - Either Windows, macOS, or Linux
 - git